moveit/moveit2_tutorials/doc/concepts/moveit_task_constructor/propagating_stages.rst

 | By default, this stage propagates results in both direction.
 | The default planning time for this stage is 1.0s.
 | The default cost term depends on path length.

+| The properties needed to be set for this stage are listed in the table below.
+| The goal can be specified in different formats.

 .. list-table:: Properties to be set by user
    :widths: 25 100 80